What Size Battery Do I Need? Car Battery Group Size Explained

 black car battery

-If you install the wrong size battery, then you clearly never read through this article.
+If you install the improper size battery, then you obviously never read through this article.

-However, if you did happen to purchase the incorrect size, it’s likely that it won’t fit correctly in place.
+However, if you did happen to purchase the incorrect size, it’s likely that it won’t fit properly in place.
 If it does fit, that doesn’t mean you’re out of the woods.

 Using an American standard as an example.
-If you use one in a vehicle built for a recessed top, the ports may end up being too near to the hood of the car.
-This can create a spark, cause an electrical short, or even lead to a dangerous fire.
+If you employ one in a vehicle built for a recessed top, the ports may end up being too close to the hood of the car.
+This can create a spark, cause an electrical short, or even lead to a hazardous fire.

 Why take the risk in the first place?
-Instead, take the time to consult your owner’s manual and determine which battery size group your car was made for.
+Instead, take the time to consult your owner’s manual and determine which battery size group your vehicle was designed for.

 You Might Love These